iresal/ATM-QDP-Lab-/README.md

 The files are stored in the following folders:

 - Data:
     a)  time_sweeps.mat - Data corresponding to the decive cooling measurements.
-The mat file already includes all text files recorded in the lab session (Raw Data folder)
     b)  datafile2021-10-13freq_sweep_4.txt  - Measurement of the freqency characterization of the lock-in carrier using a 10kOhm resistor
     c)  pinchoffdata.mat - Data corresponding to the device characterizations.
-The mat file already includes all text files recorded in the lab session (Raw Data folder)
+    - Raw Data.
+Folder with all text files recorded during the lab session.
+The MAT files contained the data used for the post-processing of the measurements

 - Measurement Jupyter Notebooks:
     a) AMT_2021_part1-03.ipynb - Notebook used to record the temperature measurements